Bouligand structure: Battery Electrodes

 Crab shells which already have the Bouligand structure can be used as templates for nanostructured battery electrodes.
 Crab shells are a low-cost, sustainable alternative to otherwise expensive starting materials and processing methods for nanostructures batteries.
 The crab shells have a Bouligand structure composed of highly mineralized chitin fibers.
 The structure can be used as a bio-template to make hollow carbon nanofibers.
 The desired battery materials, often sulfur and silicon, can be contained in these hollow fibers to create the cathodes and anodes.

 Nanocellulose Films

 Cellulose nanocrystals self assemble into helicoidal thin films, the pitch angle between the layers can then be modified via solvent processing.
 The resulting nanocellulose films, which have a Bouligand structure, can be manipulated to achieve various effects on the material properties.
 These nanocellulose films are impact-resistant, sustainable, and multi-functional and can be used in various applications such as stretchable electronics, protective coatings, eyewear, and body armor.

+Composite adhesive joint structures

+Recent research has extended the application of Bouligand (helicoidal) structures to adhesively bonded composite joints, highlighting their potential to enhance structural performance.
+In these designs, the gradual rotation of fiber orientation—mimicking natural Bouligand architectures—improves damage tolerance, energy absorption, and multi-directional strength compared with conventional unidirectional or quasi-isotropic composites.
+Experimental studies on carbon fiber-reinforced polymer (CFRP) single-lap joints have shown that bio-inspired helicoidal configurations achieve superior load-bearing capacity and failure displacement under multi-directional and multi-rate tensile loading.
+These findings align with earlier work showing that gradual helicoidal stacking sequences enhance transverse tensile strength and toughness in bio-inspired CFRP laminates.